pippaJeanne/indicator-leighhunt/REFERENCE.md

 Continent
 City
 Street

-Fictional
+region
 Physical : for natural features like mountains, lakes, forest etc.
 Pub : for pubs that one drinks at
 Theatre
 Address : for addresses such as those found at the end of tracts such as a publsiher's Road : for any place involved with travel
-Landmark : for physical monuments including bridges Commerce : for any place invloved with exchange liek shops and inns Building : for buildings, churches and hospitals Prison
+Landmark : for physical monuments including bridges Commerce : for any place invloved with exchange like shops and inns Building : for buildings, churches and hospitals Prison

+Fictional
 ```

 ### Quote elements